Microsoft · Product Design

 Overview

-Excel is intimidating to many people, as it is used by millions daily, but only a few consider themselves experts in all of its features.
+Excel is intimidating to many people.
+It is used by millions daily, but only a few consider themselves experts in all of its features.
 In 2015, I joined Microsoft's Excel design team and embarked on a project aimed at making data less daunting.
 My objective was to design a solution where AI could work alongside users, empowering them to engage more deeply with their data without needing to learn all the intricacies of Excel.
-At the time of my joining, there was no clear vision or roadmap to address the data literacy problem.
-Starting with research and developing high-level design concepts, I pitched the project successfully, securing funding.
-Subsequently, I took charge of leading and owning all aspects of UX decisions, collaborating with over 25 PMs, engineers, data scientists, and design researchers.
-The project was shipped to millions of users worldwide and reached a monthly active user base of 1 million in 2020.
-Over time, Excel Ideas has evolved and influenced the recent announcement of Microsoft Copilot.

-Phase 1 - Creating a Product VisionPhase 2 - Design Iteration and Shipping to Production
+Design Iteration and Shipping to Production

 Phase 1 - Creating a Product Vision